padas-lab-de/krony-PT/README.md

 ### Ideas:

-* distill KronyBlocks. one by one, and store the checkpoint.

-* prefer to drop in decompostion 1 by 1, i.e., allow the model to adapt to the new stucture.
+* Prefer to drop in decomposition 1 by 1, i.e., allow the model to adapt to the new structure, both during training and distillation.
+	* This thing for distillation is done.
+	* Implementing this for training is not easy (at least from a first try).
+	* Try:
+	1. load two GPT krony and GPT,
+	2. decompose them into nn.Module, similar to what you have done in distillation
+	3. each %k of iteration, make training flow in one layer

 * The mlp block takes considerable amount % of the total weights.:
 	* decompose them first, make it work.